TEMPERAMENTS III: PythagoreanEntire Contents Copyright © 2016 CBH

 Pythagorean is simple to tune:

-1. Tune a chain of perfect (ie absolutely beatless) fifths from C around the flat side of the circle to E♭.
+1. Tune a chain of pure (ie absolutely beatless) fifths from C around the flat side of the circle to E♭.

-2. Tune another chain of perfect fifths around the sharp side of C until you reach G♯.
+2. Tune another chain of pure fifths around the sharp side of C until you reach G♯.

 Pythagorean tuning is represented in the circle of keys at the right.
 The “0” denotes all the fifths tuned absolutely pure.
 The comma occurs in the untuned interval from G♯ to E♭, denoted by the “-1” because it is narrow by one whole Pythagorean comma.
 This interval sounds hideous, and well-deserving of its name, the wolf.
 To reduce its severity, we may divide the comma and move it to different locations around the circle in subsequent temperaments.